1. Output Information

 Outliers

-As part of the data cleaning process, cross-sectional outliers were identified on all monetary variables used to compile derived variables.
-Large changes between waves were also identified as longitudinal outliers.
-Outlier thresholds were determined through analysis of the distribution of the data.
-Each variable was analysed dependent upon the nature of that variable and the spread of its data.
-A percentage of the highest and lowest values were identified as outliers.
-Not all variables had their lowest values labelled as outliers as low values can be acceptable for some variables, for example, zero values in financial accounts.
+As part of the data cleaning process, cross-sectional outliers are identified on all monetary variables used to compile derived variables.
+Large changes between waves are also identified as longitudinal outliers.
+Outlier thresholds are determined through analysis of the distribution of the data.
+Each variable is analysed dependent upon the nature of that variable and the spread of its data.
+A percentage of the highest and lowest values are identified as outliers.
+Not all variables have their lowest values labelled as outliers as low values can be acceptable for some variables, for example, zero values in financial accounts.

-Amendments were only made to data where sufficient evidence to support an amendment existed.
-In Waves 1 and 2, approximately 5% of the data were investigated as outliers, of which a minority of these were amended.
-A more systematic approach was established for the identification of cross-sectional and longitudinal outliers from Wave 3 onwards.
+Amendments are only made to data where sufficient evidence to support an amendment exists.
+In waves one and two, approximately 5% of the data were investigated as outliers, of which a minority of these were amended.
+A more systematic approach was established for the identification of cross-sectional and longitudinal outliers from wave three onwards.

 Weighting

-The final stage of the weighting procedure calibrated the product of the design and non-response weights to known population totals taken from official population estimates present at the time of the fieldwork period.
-Different sets of weights have been created so that analysis can be performed both longitudinally (person-level) and cross-sectionally (household-level and person-level) on the data.
-Because of the timing of the outbreak of the coronavirus (COVID-19) pandemic very close to the end of round 7, no adjustments to the established weighting scheme have been applied.
+The final stage of the weighting procedure calibrates the adjusted weights from the first stages to known population totals present at the time of the fieldwork period.
+These estimates are now derived from Census 2021 for England and Wales and the 2022 Census for Scotland.
+Different sets of weights are created so that analysis can be performed both longitudinally (person-level) and cross-sectionally (household-level and person-level) on the data.

 Nôl i'r tabl cynnwys